Robert Earl Jones

 Robert Earl Jones (February 3, 1910 – September 7, 2006), sometimes credited as Earl Jones, was an American actor.
 One of the first prominent black film stars, Jones was a living link with the Harlem Renaissance of the 1920s and 1930s, having worked with Langston Hughes early in his career.

 Jones was best known for his leading roles in films such as Lying Lips (1939) and later in his career for supporting roles in films such as The Sting (1973), Sleepaway Camp, Trading Places (both 1983), The Cotton Club (1984), and Witness (1985).
 He was the father of actor James Earl Jones.

 Biography

 Early life

-Jones was born in northwestern Mississippi; the specific location is unclear as some sources indicate Senatobia, while others suggest nearby Coldwater.
+Jones was born in northwestern Mississippi; the exact location is uncertain since some sources indicate Senatobia, while others suggest nearby Coldwater.
 A son of Robert and Elnora Jones, Robert Earl Jones left school at an early age to work as a sharecropper to help his family.
 He later became a prizefighter.
 Under the name "Battling Bill Stovall", he was a sparring partner of Joe Louis.